Eric Topol: COVID-19

 In August 2020, Topol published an open letter in Medscape to FDA Commissioner Stephen Hahn, criticizing his Emergency Use Authorizations of hydroxychloroquine, convalescent plasma, and remdesivir for COVID-19.
 Topol wrote, "These repeated breaches demonstrate your willingness to ignore the lack of scientific evidence, and to be complicit with the Trump Administration's politicization of America's healthcare institutions."
 Hahn had stated that he was prepared to authorize a vaccine before Phase 3 trials were completed, but Topol said that this would not allow the FDA to establish safety and efficacy, would jeopardize the vaccine program, and would betray the public trust.
 He called on Hahn to revise his statement or resign.

 After conversations with Topol, Hahn retracted some of those claims.
 In September 2020, Hahn tightened up the rules for approving a vaccine, requiring a longer follow-up period, leading to criticism from Trump.
 Trump attacked Hahn in a tweet, saying that the rules should be loosened.
+Topol responded to the news writing, "We were on a path for a vaccine emergency authorization (EUA) before November 3rd.
+Thanks to the FDA, Trump's plan was disrupted.
+That won't happen."
 Some argue that this delayed the approval of the Pfizer vaccine by around a month, with the Phase 3 trial endpoints being met on November 8, 2020, 5 days after the presidential election.

 Honors

 Topol was selected as one of the 12 “Rock Stars of Science” by GQ and the Geoffrey Beene Foundation in 2009.
 He was elected to the American Society for Clinical Investigation, the Association of American Physicians, and the Johns Hopkins Society of Scholars.
 In 2004, he was elected to the Institute of Medicine of the National Academy of Sciences.
 He was named Doctor of the Decade by the Institute for Scientific Information for being one of the top 10 most cited medical researchers.
 In 2011, Topol received the Hutchinson Medal from the University of Rochester in addition to giving the commencement speech for the School of Medicine and Dentistry.
 In 2012, Modern Healthcare ranked Topol as the most influential physician executive in the United States.
+In 2024, Topol was featured in the inaugural TIME100 Health list of most influential people in health in the world.
+In 2025, the U.S. News & World Report – Best Leaders recognized Topol among 25 individuals in the country who are making a significant impact in business, education, public health, and public service.